Uber, Lyft Will Not Suspend Service In California After Court Gives Them More Time

 The threatened shutdown would have left hundreds of thousands of drivers without work and millions of customers with one fewer transportation option in California, which is among both companies' biggest markets.

-Last week's order by San Francisco Superior Court Judge Ethan Schulman created an existential crisis for the ride-hailing companies, which have refused to comply with the law, known as Assembly Bill 5 or AB5.
+Last week's order by San Francisco Superior Court Judge Ethan Schulman created an existential crisis for the ride-hailing companies.
+Uber and Lyft maintain that the law, known as Assembly Bill 5, or AB5, does not apply to them, saying they are not transportation businesses but tech platforms.
 In May, California's attorney general, along with prosecutors in Los Angeles, San Diego and San Francisco, sued the companies to force them to reclassify their drivers.

 The law makes it harder for companies to claim workers are independent contractors rather than employees.
 It gives gig workers access to labor protections and benefits such as employer-sponsored health insurance, overtime pay and paid sick leave, which they do not currently receive under their independent contractor status.